PDXpert PLM Software

 The PDXpert client must provide the PDXpert Application Server with a valid user account name and password.

-If the PDXpert client's Welcome to PDXpert PLM window is displayed repeatedly, this may be caused by an incorrect user account name or password.
+If the PDXpert client's Welcome to PDXpert PLM window is shown repeatedly, this may be caused by an incorrect user account name or password.

-Enter the correct user name, as assigned to you by your application administrator.
+Enter the correct user name, as given to you by your application administrator.

 If no user accounts have been set up, use the default account name Admin.

-If you've been assigned a domain user account, include the domain with your user name, such as domain\username.
+If you've been given a domain user account, include the domain with your user name, such as domain\username.

 Enter your correct account password.